snehcr/spotify-danacability/README.md

 # spotify danacability
- using the dataset to predict danacability on songs
+ using the dataset to predict danceability on songs